thatblindgeye/rosy-cap-exercises/README.md

 ## Installation

-This app requires both Git and at least Node version 16.13 (LTS) installed.
+This app requires both Git and Node (version 16.13 (LTS) recommended) installed.

 1. Fork and clone this repository, replacing the `<USERNAME>` text below with your actual GitHub username: